mrolinek/mrolinek.github.io/_pages/about.md

 ---

 **News**
+* Moved to London to work as a researcher at a trading firm [G-Research](https://www.gresearch.co.uk)
 * Invited talk at the NeurIPS workshop on [Learning Meets Combinatorial Algorithms](https://sites.google.com/view/lmca2020/home)
 * Invited talk at [INFORMS 2020](https://www.informs.org/Meetings-Conferences)!
 * A fresh RL paper [Sample-efficient Cross-Entropy Method for Real-time Planning](publication/2020-08-20-CEM2020)!